 1. How is Quintrix different from the traditional staffing model?

-By using our Hire-Train-Deploy model we create the exact pool of diverse talent companies need, in just 120 days or less.
+By using our Recruit-Train-Deploy model we create the exact pool of diverse talent companies need, in just 120 days or less.

 The Quintrix model helps Fortune 1000 companies fill volume, in-demand tech roles with associates that walk in the door with the exact skills needed to fill them.